 Here are some quick facts about Uber drivers;

-- A full time driver’s salary in the U.S. could be as high as $90,000 per year according to Uber.
+- A full-time driver’s salary in the U.S. could be as high as $90,000 per year according to Uber.
 But this doesn’t include expenses like the lease, fuel, maintenance, insurance, tolls or other miscellaneous driver fees.
 That $90,000 annual salary doesn’t sound like much given these expenses and the average wage could be as low as $3 per hour in other countries.
 Also, drivers aren’t paid in between fairs.

 - Uber drivers earn approximately $25 to $35 per hour on average in large cities like New York and Los Angeles.
 But in smaller cities, drivers typically earn between $8 and $15 per hour or $30,000 per year salary.